Skip to content

 Slurm Hardware, Partitions, QoS Tables

 Building hardware tables is a semi-automated script based on a manually curated table.
-The repository is located here: https://gitlab.rc.uab.edu/rc-data-science/data-science-internal/cluster-fabric-docs.
-Be warned that the scripts may move to a github.com repo in the future.
+The repository is located here: https://gitlab.rc.uab.edu/rc-data-science/metrics/rc-hardware.
+The repository is only accessible to developers at this time.

 Building Partition and QoS tables is automated based on scontrol output.
 The repository is located here: https://github.com/wwarriner/slurm_status_tools.
-Be warned the link may change in the future when we fork to the UABRC group that houses the docs repo.
+To use, install the conda environment at the linked repo, activate it, and run the following commands.

 Terminology